 GrayscaleUsing gray on a website instead of black tones down the contrast on text and aids readability.
 Incorporating bright color accents brings attention to important elements and creates hierarchy among the content and design.

 Another interesting way to use grayscale accented color is with photographic images.
 When the user interacts with the image or mouses over the grayscale photo, the image comes to life with color.
 Once a user interacts with that pop of color, they will be that much more inclined to click.

-Kuler is a great tool to explore color and can be used directly from within Adobe software programs like Photoshop and Dreamweaver.
+Kuler was a great tool to explore color and can be used directly from within Adobe software programs like Photoshop and Dreamweaver.

 Colourlovers is a great tool.
 It is maintained by graphic designers and is supported by a large community of developers.

 Ready to revamp your website?
 Start here